JonTron: 2017 comments

-Jafari discussed politics on a livestream hosted by Carl Benjamin on January 27, 2017.
-On March 12 of the same year, Jafari posted a tweet defending a quote from Iowa representative Steve King, who had tweeted in regards to the United States' policy on immigration: "We can't restore our civilization with somebody else's babies."
-Jafari later appeared on Twitch streamer Destiny's channel to explain his views; he said that, "Nobody wants to become a minority in their own country", and stressed that he took issue with white people being labeled as racist for wanting to remain a majority.
-He saw this reaction as hypocritical with how the majorities of other countries are regarded.
-Jafari also made racial assertions about people of Mexican descent who live in the United States, claiming that there are "large swathes of them who want to break parts of America off back into Mexico."
-He also commented that he had seen statistics that wealthy black people commit more crimes than poor white people, as well as asking rhetorically whether the colonization of Africa by European countries was a good thing.
+Jafari discussed politics on a Carl Benjamin livestream on January 27, 2017.
+On March 12, Jafari posted a tweet defending comments made by Iowa representative Steve King on United States' immigration policy: "We can't restore our civilization with somebody else's babies."
+Jafari later appeared on a Destiny livestream to speak further on topics of race, stating that "nobody wants to become a minority in their own country" and claiming that there are "large swathes of [American residents of Mexican descent] who want to break parts of America off back into Mexico."
+He also claimed to have seen statistics that wealthy black people commit more crimes than poor white people, and asked rhetorically whether European colonization of Africa was a good thing.

-Shortly afterwards, many outlets criticized his statements, specifically questioning his claim about crimes committed by wealthy black people.
-The Southern Poverty Law Center and Anti-Defamation League described Jafari's claim about Mexican Americans as a racist myth and conspiracy theory.
+Shortly afterwards, many outlets criticized his statements.
+The Southern Poverty Law Center and Anti-Defamation League described Jafari's claim about Mexican-Americans as a racist myth and conspiracy theory.

-In response to this, Jafari stated that the Southern Poverty Law Center is "the worst" and sarcastically described them as "the most unbiased institution of all time".
 There was also backlash within his fanbase, with partners noting a loss of subscribers.
-Kotaku reported that many of Jafari's longtime fans felt uncomfortable with these views and could no longer support his content.
 Jafari posted a statement on YouTube on March 19, addressing some of his controversial arguments from the stream.
-On May 18, 2017, NormalBoots announced that Jafari would not play as an active member anymore, though he would still play as an honored founder of the group.
-They stated that this was a "mutual understanding" and that he had not been kicked out.

-In response to the controversy, an update to the game Yooka-Laylee was issued the same day as the game's April 2017 release, replacing Jafari's voice parts for a minor character.
-The game was flooded with requests for refunds following his removal.
-Jafari was kept as a voice talent in A Hat in Time despite the controversy, which resulted in mixed reactions.
-Some said they would refuse to purchase the game if he was included.
-In November 2017, Jafari appeared on a podcast with h3h3Productions where he spoke further about his statements, stating that he should not have gone into the subjects he went into without any prior preparation, and that while he did not hold any racist views, he wishes people could "[talk] about these things without witch hunting each other".
+In response to the controversy, a launch day update to the April 2017 game Yooka-Laylee replaced Jafari's voice parts.
+Jafari's voice was still used in A Hat in Time, which resulted in mixed reactions and some saying they would refuse to purchase the game if he was included.
+On May 18, 2017, NormalBoots announced that Jafari would no longer be an active member by "mutual understanding", though he had not been kicked out and would still be considered an honored founder.

+In November 2017, Jafari appeared on a podcast with h3h3Productions where he explained about his statements; he stated that he should not have gone into such subjects without any prior preparation, and that while he did not hold any racist views, he wishes people could "[talk] about these things without witch hunting each other".